We need to be listeners. But if we can’t fix it, we tend to turn in the other direction.

 Nobody can undo what happened to Charles or say the magic thing that will make my grief go away.
 It’s about companionship and listening and just being there.

-And those of us who are struggling with loss, a difficult time or e need to be direct and tell that to our friends and family so they don’t think we have that expectation.
+And those of us who are struggling with loss, a difficult time need to be direct and tell that to our friends and family.
+You’ll see how relieved they are to have directions and know what’s inside your head.
+Because they’ve been wondering.